Here’s an authoritative guide to Electives for homeschool high school.

 - Some teens have so many interests it is hard for them to narrow it down.
 Here’s a Homeschool Highschool Podcast episode for teens who love everything.

-- Some teens don’t have a clue about what they should do or where to start.
+- Other teens don’t have a clue about what they should do or where to start.
 Here’s a Homeschool Highschool Podcast episode for these teens.Once your homeschool high schoolers have completed their basic Career Exploration, they can extend that learning through shadowing, apprenticeships/internships, special courses, special training and more.
 Here’s a post with ideas.While you’re at it: Here’s a creative way to turn Career Exploration into a Language Arts credit.

 Back to the importance of doing internships/apprenticeships.
 Here is some more information